The REA manages a large share of Horizon 2020 in five different big areas:

-Currently there are three open calls in this area :
+Currently there is one open call in this area :

-The 5+3 month periods for evaluation and grant preparation will apply.
-This means, applicants will be informed of their evaluation results by mid-June 2015 at the latest, and all grant agreements should be signed by mid-September 2015.
+The 5+3 month periods for evaluation and grant preparation applies.
+Applicants will be informed of their evaluation results by mid-June 2015 at the latest, and all grant agreements should be signed by mid-September 2015.

 The funded actions are expected to add on research activities of the Member States and of the European Space Agency (ESA).